syhner/next-kickstart/README.md

 Minimal yet feature packed Next.js 13.4 (app router) boilerplate.
 Zero setup to run on edge.

-Features which require enabling can be done so by uncommenting all lines under where `@enable {feature}` appears.
+Features which require enabling (indicated below) can be enabled by uncommenting all lines under where `@enable {feature}` appears.
 Some of these may be optional, indicated with `@optional {purpose}` e.g.

 ```ts
 /**